headwaymaps/headwaymaps.github.io/content/homepage/get_involved.md

 header_menu: true
 ---

-[Headway](https://github.com/headwaymaps/headway) is open-source software, and could use more contributors!
+[Headway](https://github.com/headwaymaps/headway) is open-source software, and could use more contributors and supporters!
+The project especially needs frontend contributors and people willing to help fund the demo infrastructure.
 Development takes place on GitHub.
 We don't have a code of conduct yet but please be kind.
 We're all doing our best, and no software is perfect.

 {{< rawhtml >}}
 <p>